Chenfeng1271/chenfeng1271.github.io/_pages/about.md

   - /about.html
 ---

-**I am actively looking for industry positions in MLLM pretraining, VLA, and related areas.
+**I am actively looking for industry positions in MLLM pretraining, VLA, World Model, and related areas.
 Feel free to reach out via [email](mailto:chenfeng1271@gmail.com) if you are interested!**

 Hi 👋, I am a final-year Ph.D. candidate  at the University of Adelaide, supervised by [Prof. Bohan Zhuang](https://scholar.google.com.au/citations?user=DFuDBBwAAAAJ) and